AminMemariani/flutter-compass/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact
-For any queries, contact [your email or GitHub profile].
+For any queries, please consider opening an issue.